Calum Dyson: Loan spells from Everton

 On 6 August 2015, Dyson was first loaned out when he spent a loan spell in non-league with Stockport County on a youth loan.
 He made his Stockport County debut, where he started and played 68 minutes, in a 2–1 win over Boston United in the opening game of the season.
-It wasn't until on 11 August 2015 when Dyson scored his first goal for the club, in a 2–1 win over F.C.
+On 11 August 2015, Dyson scored his first goal for the club, in a 2–1 win over F.C.
 United of Manchester.
 He later scored two more goals for the side against AFC Telford United and AFC Fylde.
 He went on to make eight appearances and scoring 3 times before returning to his parent club in early–September.

 On 9 November 2015, Dyson re–joined Chester on a month's loan.
 The next day, he made his Chester debut, where he came on as a substitute for James Roberts, in a 3–1 win over Kidderminster Harriers.
 Dyson went on to make four appearances for the side before returning to his parent club in December.

 Dyson signed on loan for Grimsby Town on 31 January 2017 for the rest of the season.
 He made his Grimsby Town debut, where he started and played 84 minutes before being substituted, in a 1–1 draw against Luton Town on 4 February 2017.
 Two weeks later on 18 February 2017, Dyson scored his first goals, in a 3–0 win over Mansfield Town.
 He scored again two weeks later on 4 March 2017, in a 2–1 loss against Wycombe Wanderers.
 Dyson became a first team regular at Grimsby Town and impressed for the side that he won Grimsby's Young Player of the Year award at the end of the season.
 He went on to make 16 appearances and scoring 4 times for the side.